Hannnes1/ranker/README.md

 # Ranker

-A flutter application to create a list of your favourites by pairwise comparison
+A flutter application to create a list of your favourite songs by pairwise comparison